Another great clearwing

 How can moths be that interesting?

 Well, first up, there so many different beautiful varieties (over 2500 species in the UK).
 They come in hundreds of different shapes, sizes and colours.
-Some have evolved the most spectacular camouflage, others have patterns designed to startle would-be predators and others have developed to mimic more dangerous insects.
+Some have evolved the most spectacular camouflage, others have patterns that have evolved to startle would-be predators and others have developed to mimic more dangerous insects.
 The thing that appeals to me most is that you never know what you'll find in the trap in the morning.

 I love looking at blogs from other moth-ers around the country to find out what they are catching.
 Some of my favourites are: